CraftBlack/loretta/README.md

-# loretta
+# Loretta
 I've built this tiny bot to a friend.
 But use it, if you need it. 😃

 Basically it sends messages to a specific channel in [Discord](https://discord.com/).
 It uses `setInterval(() => {}, 100);` function to set timers that will send the messages.
 After the message was sent, the timer is removed and set again to keep sending messages over and over again.

+I suggest you to deploy your bot to the cloud, because if you turn off your computer, the bot will be turned off too.

 You will notice that `express` is installed.
-It is used to make requests every 3 mins to itself and keep it alive, so any platform where you decide to deploy it will suspend the bot.
-That's why you have to add the url where your bot was deployed to `DEPLOY_URL`that is in `.env` file.
+It is used to make requests every 3 mins to itself to keep it alive, so any platform where you decide to deploy it will suspend the bot.
+That's why you have to add the url where your bot was deployed to `DEPLOY_URL` that is in `.env` file.
 I deployed it on heroku.

 ## 📦 Install